raspberrypilearning/rock-band/en/step_2.md

 **Online:** open a new online Scratch project at [rpf.io/scratchon](http://rpf.io/scratchon).

-**Offline:** Open a new project in the offline editor.
+**Offline:** open a new project in the offline editor.

-If you need to download and install the Scratch offline editor, you will find it at [rpf.io/scratchoff](http://rpf.io/scratchoff).
+If you need to download and install the Scratch offline editor, you can find it at [rpf.io/scratchoff](http://rpf.io/scratchoff).

 It looks like this: